Suzzallo Library. Photo credit: JiaYing Grygiel

 Find it: University of Washington, 4000 15th Ave.
 N.E., Seattle

-Everyone calls it the “Harry Potter room.”
+Everyone calls this library the “Harry Potter room.”
 With its Gothic details, vaulted ceilings, stained-glass windows and ornate bookcases lined with 16,000 books, the Reading Room at the University of Washington’s Suzzallo Library does look like the stuff of fiction.

 At the entrance to the Reading Room, you’re greeted by a giant purple sign reading “Entering Silent Zone.”

 It’s quiet enough to hear a pin drop.
 Tour groups and selfie-taking visitors stream in and out of the Reading Room, but if your child doesn’t have a mute button, expect to incur the fury of Reading Room users.
-On the day we visited, however, library staff was friendly and welcoming.
+On the day we visited, however, library staffers were friendly and welcoming.
 Stroller?
 Here’s the elevator.
 First visit?
 Here’s a brochure.

 Just outside the Reading Room is one of the world’s biggest books, a photo book about Bhutan.
 The pages are the size of a dining table and are turned about once a month.